-The housing market is in a tricky situation given massive unemployment, shelter-in-place, the coronavirus, and tremendous uncertainty.
-However, not all is lost, especially after a massive 44% month over month rebound in U.S. Pending Home Sales for May.
+The housing market is in a tricky situation given massive unemployment, continued shelter-in-place, the coronavirus, and tremendous uncertainty.
+However, after a massive 44% month-over-month rebound in U.S. pending home sales in May and another strong 9.6% rebound in September, the U.S. housing market is stronger than ever!
 Here are my housing predictions for 2021.

-2) Delinquency rate going higher.
-With the unemployment rate surging, the delinquency rate on auto loans, credit card loans, and mortgages are likely to rise by 75% to ~3.5%.
+When the unemployment rate was surging, the delinquency rates on auto loans, credit card loans, and mortgages were also surging.
 A higher delinquency rate makes banks more hesitant to lend as losses mount.
+Thankfully, delinquency rates are slowly going down in 2H2020.

 If it’s hard to get a mortgage, it’s harder to buy a home.
 I’ve talked to several mortgage lenders in depth about the state of the mortgage industry.
 They all say that getting a jumbo or super jumbo loan poses more difficulty